clhenrick/portfolio/_posts/blog/2020-12-01-refactoring-am-i-rent-stabilized.md

 Although the amount of JavaScript increased by close to 4k lines of code, the majority of that consists of unit tests.
 When excluding the unit tests, the increase was only 242 lines.
 This is a point MF brings up in his book Refactoring; a refactor may result in more code than existed previously.
 However this is not necessarily a bad thing!
 If a refactoring effort results in code that is better structured and more understandable, that is a boon for humans who work on the code, despite having more lines of code to read over.
 On the surface this philosophy ignores optimization, however MF argues that the priority of writing software should first be to make the code well structured and understandable.
 After this goal has been achieved performance bottlenecks should then be identified and fixed.
 To me this is a more reasonable approach than trying to optimize code prematurely.
 I'd much rather work on code that is well structured and easy to reason with then work on code that is terse, inconsistently organized, and/or difficult to understand.

 ### Lighthouse Score
 Results from the [Lighthouse audit tool][28] in the Google Chrome browser.
+To be honest, using this tool felt a bit like rolling dice; each time I ran it the overall score would range anywhere from 65 – 93, with the refactored version typically scoring the highest on any given run, although it scored lower than the previous version at times as well.
+It makes me wonder how meaningful these results are, and perhaps there are better tools for evaluating metrics like FCP, TTI, and LCP.

 - Before:
   - 77 overall score for performance